mbarabash-gtchs/Senior-Project/README.md

 ##### Version 4
 Version 4 was the first satisfactory variant of my layers.
 It had an excellent fit accuracy (it was able to overfit larger datasets) and reached reasonable accuracy during validation.
 ##### Version 5
+The model of version 5 was a variant of version 4 that I built,